Prowlo — Reddit marketing tool for SaaSProwlo

 • 180+ days — occasionally seen in heavily-moderated communities

 Comments from accounts below the threshold are silently removed.
 The user sees their comment as posted, but no one else can see it.
+One growth team discovered this the hard way when 41 of their 47 comments were invisible.

 Karma thresholds